worldbank/ietoolkit/README.md

 Stata version 11 or later is required for this package of commands.

+While all users should use **`ssc install ietoolkit`** to install published versions of **ietoolkit** that are tested for public release, it is also possible to install versions of the command that we are currently developing.
+Anyone is free to do so, but this method is intended only for when testing not yet released versions of **ietoolkit**.
+The instructions for how to do so are found here [here](https://github.com/worldbank/ietoolkit/blob/master/admin/testfolder/test-instructions.md).

 ### **Background**
 These commands are developed by people that work at or with the Development Impact Evaluations (DIME) unit at the World Bank.
 While the commands are developed with best practices for impact evaluations in mind, these commands can be useful outside that field as well.